Risk Manager 3D Secure (3DS) FAQ

 What is 3D Secure?

-3D Secure (3DS) is a standardized way of authenticating electronic card transactions.
+3D Secure (3DS) is a standardised way to authenticate electronic card transactions.
 Enabling 3D Secure for online transactions can help protect your business from fraud chargeback liability.

-When 3DS is enabled, customers may be required to verify that they’re authorized to use the card that’s making the purchase, generally via one of two options:
+When 3DS is enabled, customers may be required to verify that they are authorised to use the card that is making the purchase, generally via one of two options:

 For online payments, customers may be required to provide additional information in order to complete the transaction.
 Note: For online payments, chip and PIN transactions are not available.

 For in-person payments, customers are able to use their chip cards.
 This chip and signature transaction allows the bank to verify the seller and removes responsibility for fraud chargebacks from the business.

 How can I keep my business keep safe from fraud chargebacks?

 If the customer is unable to verify that they are the rightful cardholder, then they will not be able to complete the transaction.
 However, if the customer verifies that it really is them and that the payment is not fraudulent, then they can complete the transaction.
 If the transaction is completed and authorised through 3D Secure, the liability for fraud chargebacks then shifts from the seller to the card-issuing bank.